gitsindonesia/ui-component/packages/alert/README.md

-# GITS Alert
+# Morpheme Alert

-GITS Alert component is a flexible alert component that can be used to display various types of messages to the user.
+Morpheme Alert - a flexible Vue alert component that can be used to display various types of messages to the user.

 ## Installation